chiconasa3000/notifyme_jsew/chapters/chapter16/README.md

 ```

-In this case we use the react hooks in order to setState for count and for favorited like this
+we use the react hooks in order to setState for counting and favoriting like this
-The first is by favoriteCount in order to increase or decrease in the view the number of favorites when user toggle or distoggle a favorite note
+The first is by favoriteCount in order to increase or decrease the number of favorites in the view when user toggles or distoggles a favorite note.

-The second  is favorites flag in this case we filter the favorites notes is inside to the favorite list user so if atleast there are one so we set true else set false
+The second  is a favorited flag in this case we filter the favorites notes are inside to the favorite list user so if there are one at least so we set true else set false
 ```
 //store the note's favorite count as state const [count, setCount] = useState(props.favoriteCount);